 116.3 Administrative fines; costs to repair; liens.
 All costs associated with taking a case before the enforcement board shall be recovered where the jurisdiction prevails.
 Whenever on of the order of the enforcement board of the special magistrate has not been complied with by the time set for compliance, for each day thereafter during which each violation continues past the date set for compliance, the enforcement board or the special magistrate may impose a fine.
 All costs incurred as a result of actions taken per Section 116.1.3 are charged to the violator.
 A certified copy of an order imposing a fine, or a fine plus repair, and the costs of prosecuting the case, may be recorded in the public records and shall thereafter constitute a lien against the land where the violation exists and upon any other real or personal property owned by the violator.
-If an order is recorded in the public records pursuant to this subsection, and it has been complied with by the date subsequent to the recording of the order, the enforcement board or special magistrate may issue an order releasing such lien that shall be recorded in the public record.
-A hearing is not required for the issuance of such recorded document.
+If an order is recorded in the public records pursuant to this subsection, and it has been complied with by the date subsequent to the recording of the order, the enforcement board or special magistrate may issue an order releasing such lien that shall be recorded in the public recorded provide to the violator.
+If an order is recorded in the public recorded provide to the recording of the order, the enforcement board or special magistrate may issue an order releasing such lien that shall be recorded in the public recorded in the